Terrence Steyer, M.D.

 Students will develop a strong understanding of the clinical issues and professional role of a primary care physician.
 In addition, the clerkship will train students in the population health perspective by teaching them how to apply the principles of population health and continuous quality improvement in the provision of health care services.

-All third year students at MUSC are required to participate in the clerkship as part of the junior year curriculum.
+All third year students at MUSC are required to participate in the clerkship as part of the third year curriculum.